colinrobertbrooks/blog/content/index.md

 ---

 <p style="font-size: 18px; text-align: center;">
-  Posts about projects other programing-related things.
+  Posts about projects and other programing-related things.
 </p>

 ---